Palliative Care With Nurse Led Care At Home | The Good Care Group

 The Care Manager knew the two professional carers on her team she wanted to look after mum.
 It came as such a relief to learn that both were experienced in delivering end-of-life care and were extremely well trained.

 The carers cooked her small portions of her favourite meals – it was agreed she would eat what she wanted, when she wanted.
-They used her favourite scented soap to wash her each day and spent hours just sitting, holding her hands, rubbing cream into her skin, keeping her nails trim and her make-up just so – exactly as she instructed
+They used her favourite scented soap to wash her each day and spent hours just sitting, holding her hands, rubbing cream into her skin and keeping her nails trim.

 We were all able to visit before the end came and I cannot speak highly enough of the carers who made sure mum felt safe and comfortable and allowed us to spend such precious time together.